BackupTheBerlios/rrtools-svn/iec_ata/trunk/readme1.35.txt

 messages:

 - 00: No error
-- 74: Initialize error, the hard drive does not have a valid file system
+- 74: DRIVE NOT READY , the hard drive does not have a valid file system
 - 25: Create error, the file or directory you try to create can not be created
-- 61: Not open error, you are trying to access a file that is not open
+- 61: FILE NOT OPEN error, you are trying to access a file that is not open
-- 62: Not found error, the file or directory is not found
+- 62: FILE NOT FOUND error, the file or directory is not found

-- 30: Syntax error
+- 30: SYNTAX ERROR
+- 31: SYNTAX ERROR
+- 32: SYNTAX ERROR
 - 73: Version message, this is shown after startup and gives the version of the IEC-ATA software.